Welcome to today's edition of the Rush 24-7 podcast.

 They're certainly not supposed to win this.

-That's you have to understand the frame of reference uh and the context in which all these reports are made.
+You have to understand the frame of reference and the context in which all these reports are made.

 I understand your anger.

-Now I just I still get mad too, but I can't help but laugh at them because I look at how impotent their efforts uh efforts now are.
+Now I just, I still get mad too, but I can't help but laugh at them because I look at how impotent their efforts now are.

 Back in just a sec.

-First hour's in the can on its way over to the future limb museum of broadcasting.
+First hour is in the can on its way over to the Future Limbaugh Museum of Broadcasting.